Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Introduction

-Building on the unified noise model, we propose a calibration pipeline to estimate key noise parameters from real data.
+Based on the unified noise model, we design a calibration pipeline to estimate key noise parameters from real data.
 APS and EVS are intrinsically linked through their shared scene luminance.
-Therefore, our approach derives direct and interpretable estimates through APS calibration, avoiding the noise-prone indirect brightness inference used in prior methods~\citeps{lin2022dvs}.
+Therefore, our approach derives direct and interpretable estimates through APS calibration, instead of relying on indirect brightness inference~\citeps{lin2022dvs}.
 For APS, we employ multi-exposure compositing \citeps{song2023fixed} to recover cleaner intensity frames and adopt a statistical estimation method rather than a purely non-parametric fit~\citeps{mosleh2024non} to ensure interpretability.
-This not only enables APS analysis but also provides a reference for EVS noise calibration.
+This step supports APS analysis and provides a clean brightness reference for EVS calibration.
 Calibrating EVS is more challenging because its differential trigger outputs only discrete $\pm 1$ signals.
-In EVS, noise originate from photon shot and dark current drift, with rates that depend on both irradiance \citeps{cao2025noise2image} and bias settings \citeps{graca2021unraveling}.
+In EVS, noise arises from photon shot and dark current drift, with rates that depend on both irradiance \citeps{cao2025noise2image} and bias settings \citeps{graca2021unraveling}.
 To overcome this, we employ an inverse $Q$-function formulation \citeps{tanash2020global,tanash2021improved,chiani2003new,karagiannidis2007improved} that relates observed brightness to noise event probabilities, enabling quantitative estimation of EVS noise parameters.
-Finally, the calibrated parameters and noise models enable consistent APS–EVS noise generation, providing a robust foundation for the subsequent simulation.
+The calibrated parameters and noise models allow consistent APS–EVS noise generation and support the subsequent simulation.